alexandracaulea/git-workflow/README.md

 The output says that the _index.html_ file was changed and 1 insertion was made.

-If you run again `git pull origin master` and `git push origin master`, if no changes was made in the meantime, you will see that the local and remote repositories are synced.
+If you run again `git pull origin master` and `git push origin master` (assuming no changes were made in the meantime), you will see that the local and remote repositories are synced.

 ```
 # Executing git pull origin master